Your Asthma Healthcare Team

 You are part of your healthcare team, too.
 Make sure to:

-prevent symptoms and what to do if you have an asthma attack.
+symptoms.
+And it should include what to do if you have an asthma attack.

-pharmacist if you need help using your medicines.
+directed.
+Talk with a nurse or your pharmacist if you need help using your medicines.

-See your healthcare provider.
+Keep in contact.
 Go to regular checkups.
 Make an appointment if you’re having trouble controlling